Canadian Pulmonary Fibrosis Foundation

 CPFF Board of Directors

-Executive Director, Canadian Pulmonary Fibrosis
+Executive Director, Canadian Pulmonary Fibrosis Foundation

-Board Chair, Alberta, Canadian Pulmonary Fibrosis
+Board Chair, Canadian Pulmonary Fibrosis Foundation

 Medical Professionals

-Chair of CPFF Medical Advisory Council, Founding Chair of Canadian Thoracic Society’s Clinical Assembly on Interstitial Lung Diseases, Director of the University of Calgary Interstitial Lung Disease Program
+Chair of CPFF Medical Advisory Council, Founding Chair of Canadian Thoracic Society’s Clinical Assembly on Interstitial Lung Diseases, Director of the University of Calgary Interstitial Lung Disease Program.

 Patients and Caregivers

-Patient, Ontario, CPFF Board of Directors
+Patient, Vancouver, BC, CPFF Board of Directors

 Living with pulmonary fibrosis.

-Press Release
+Media Release

 Raising Awareness, Hope, and Funds